saeyanyun/saeyanyun.github.io/index.md

 Hi, I'm Saeyan Yun.
 I am a Ph.D. candidate in Measurement and Statistics at Florida State University (FSU).

-I am currently working with [Dr. Betsy Jane Becker](https://scholar.google.com/citations?user=brgMxQwAAAAJ&hl=en&oi=ao) and [Dr. Qian (Jackie) Zhang](https://scholar.google.com/citations?user=3Op7FwQAAAAJ&hl=en).
-I also work as an intern in the Psychometric Team at the Florida Department of Education (FLDOE) under a contract with FSU and FLDOE.
+I am currently working with [Dr. Betsy Jane Becker](https://scholar.google.com/citations?user=brgMxQwAAAAJ&hl=en&oi=ao) and [Dr. Russell G. Almond](https://scholar.google.com/citations?user=1ZTrIBcAAAAJ&hl=en&oi=ao).
+I also worked as an intern in the Psychometric Team at the Florida Department of Education (FLDOE) under a contract with FSU and FLDOE.

 ---